 Those are just four references out of many others in the Bible that teach God is fully present at all times with Jesus’ followers.

 Think about some logical assumptions that can be made based upon just those four references alone.
 First, there is no place where God is not fully present at all times.
 Second, there can be no “anywhere else” besides everywhere.
 Third, there is no place where—even for an atomic second—God cannot be.
 Fourth, if God is fully present at all times in Jesus’ followers, how could He not be fully present at all times in Jesus?
 Fifth, it is inconceivable that Jesus and his Father’s “oneness” could be “split apart” in any manner.

 Having written all of the above, now let me attempt to offer an amplified, paraphrased English language version of Jesus’ cry to God from the cross (based on some of the modern scholarly translations mentioned above): “My God, My God, you have spared me from premature death until now.
-This is my time of destiny, but why are You remaining distant, leaving me feeling helpless, and failing to help Me at this time of my greatest need?”
+This is my time of destiny, but why does it seem you are distant, leaving me feeling helpless, and failing to help Me at this time of my greatest need?”

 I realize what I have briefly written in this teaching is controversial and perhaps raises many questions and issues about exactly what Jesus cried out to God while He was dying on the cross.
 For me, I do not believe it was possible for God—being God—to forsake or abandon Jesus—to be ever separated from full, equal union with Jesus in any manner; that view is called the hypostatic union—Jesus was fully God and fully human equally.
 Jesus and God had always been one, were one when Jesus was dying on the cross, and will always be one.